How To Set Up And Use WordPress Permalinks

 • domain.com/tag_base/tag_name

-For example, using “topics” as your category base would display your category links as ‘http://domain.com/topics/category_name/’.
+For example, changing your category base to “recipes” would make your category links display as ‘http://domain.com/recipes/uncategorized/’.

 To something like this …